Selling Commercial Real Estate with a Business in California

 Looking to sell your commercial real estate with a business in California?

-Factors to consider when selling a business with real estate
+Factors to consider when selling a business with real estate in California

-There are many factors to consider when selling real estate with a business in California.
-For instance, the sale of the business is typically kept confidential so employees, vendors, customers, and others don’t find out it is for sale.
 Additionally, many businesses in different industries in California require a special license or permit to operate, which can slow the process of finding a qualified Buyer.

 Other considerations include whether the owner has been allocating rent and whether this amount is a market rate or one the owner is willing to accept.
 They also include who will be responsible for property taxes, building insurance, and maintenance after the sale.
-Finally, conducting an ALTA Land Title Survey and checking whether the property is part of a flood zone can help ensure a smooth sale.

-The sale also typically requires the Buyer to obtain third-party finance, often an SBA or commercial loan, which adds to its complexity.
+The sale also typically requires the Buyer to obtain third-party financing, often an SBA or commercial loan, which adds to its complexity.
 To ensure everything is done correctly, the sale typically involves a California escrow company that follows a comprehensive checklist.

 To read about Finance when buying Commercial Real Estate, click here.